 At present, we have nine investigators of which only one has any significant experience.
 This is due to promotions, retirements and turnover.
 This has kept us scrambling for an experienced certified crew.
-With only three of the nine having 1.5 to 3 years of experience and three investigators who are attending NTC classes to become certified, we need to have two supervisors to assist with on the job training and mentoring.
-We expect the four newly hired investigators to be fully certified in January 2022.
+With only two of the nine having more than 3 years of experience and one investigator preparing to attend NTC classes to become certified, we need to have a supervisor to mainly assist with on the job training and mentoring.
+We expect the newly hired investigator to be fully certified by Spring 2023.
 Our totals for compliance investigations are significantly lower than previous years.
 We feel we have a workforce that will work well together and embrace the challenge of improving our productivity and reaching more carriers to achieve our overall goals.